 For example, to be eligible to make HSA contributions, and/or receive contributions made by the employer, employees must meet the following four conditions:

 If your company has a qualifying HDHP as a health insurance option, it is usually wise to offer an HSA alongside it.
 Although some companies offer HDHPs as their only group health plan option, most employers give employees a choice between a qualifying HDHP (with an HSA) and a non-HDHP.
 This lets employees choose a medical plan and savings account that works best for them.

-“Both employers and employees realize reduced premium costs and additional tax savings when an employer offers a qualifying high-deductible health plan with a health savings account feature to employees,” Amy Christen, an employee benefits attorney and a member of Dykema Gossett, told Business News Daily.
+“Both employers and employees realize reduced premium costs and additional tax savings when an employer offers a qualifying high-deductible health plan with a health savings account feature to employees,” Amy Christen, an employee benefits attorney and a member of Dykema, told Business News Daily.

-“Consumer-driven healthcare incentivizes individuals to not immediately seek expensive medical care for all conditions (e.g., ER visits) and instead to visit less-costly providers at regular appointments,” Christen said.
+“Consumer-driven healthcare incentivizes individuals to not immediately seek expensive medical care for all conditions, such as ER visits, and instead to visit less-costly providers at regular appointments,” Christen said.
 “In turn, the employer’s overall costs of providing healthcare benefits to its workforce should decrease.”

 No, employers do not have to contribute to employee health savings accounts, but they can.
 HSAs are largely funded through pretax employee contributions, but employers that do choose to contribute funding can write off those contributions as a business expense.
 Employers can contribute a set amount or match the employee’s contribution.